Outsourced Fulfilment Guide

 6. You get the best technology and analytics to help your business grow

-Handling fulfillment in-house typically involves manual order fulfillment processes.
+Handling fulfilment in-house typically involves manual order fulfilment processes.
 When you outsource shipping, you’re not just getting the 3PL’s services but also a plethora of tools, distribution metrics, and inventory reporting you can actually use to inform business decisions.

-3PLs are no longer seen as a cost center but rather a revenue generator that helps reduce cart abandonment and increase conversions by meeting customer expectations.
+3PLs are no longer seen as a cost centre but rather a revenue generator that helps reduce cart abandonment and increase conversions by meeting customer expectations.

 - Offer expedited shipping options

-- Route each order to the fulfillment center that is closest to the customer
+- Route each order to the fulfilment centre that is closest to the customer

 - Provide real-time tracking for orders